 Guide Michelin restaurants 2 stars

 Fine dining establishments with star credentials include the eponymous Mathias Dahlgren – Matsalen, with traditionally serious and knowledgeable service, and the now voted 12th best restaurant in the world, Frantzén, with seriously informal, but no less knowledgeable, service.
+New for 2015 is also Oaxen Krog set in a delightful waterside location in Stockholm’s

 Guide Michelin restaurants 1 star

 For stylish fine dining go to all time favourite, F12 Restaurant and for innovative, romantic dishes, Esperanto.
 At Lux Stockholm, it is not unusual for your dishes to be finished in front of you at the table.
 Feel like fine dining without the fuss?
 Go to Mathias Dahlgren – Matbaren, the casual sister of the next door 2-star restaurant, Mathias Dahlgren – Matsalen.
 Others that have made it into the list are Gastrologik and Ekstedt.
+The other newly awarded restaurant is one-star Volt, a friendly, intimate restaurant in Stockholm.

 Rising star is Operakällaren.